-Be a Prepared Patient shares a collection of trusted resources with tips and stories from patients, caregivers, and health care experts to help you make informed decisions about your health and health care.
+Be a Prepared Patient can help you make informed decisions about your health and health care.
+We've gathered a collection of trusted resources, tips and stories from patients, caregivers, and health care experts about finding good care and making the most of it.
 Be a Prepared Patient accepts no corporate sponsorship, earns no revenue from any links and is completely free of advertising.

 If you expect to miss work due to your or a loved one’s illness, here’s what to tell your employer.